-Prerequisite: It is very highly recommended that students complete LAW 430.3 Negotiation before taking this course.
+Prerequisite: LAW 430.3 Negotiation

 Purpose and Orientation: The course considers the use of mediation in various contexts, which may include family, wills and estates, labour, commercial and personal injury law.
 Issues explored may include barriers to resolution, cultural influences, coaching parties for effective participation, and the role of power and the law in mediation.
 Through the use of simulations, students experience the mediation process as lawyers, clients and mediators.